Instant Pot Scalloped Potatoes

 • Add broth, salt, pepper, oregano, and garlic powder, stir to combine.

-• Close the lid, point valve to sealed and cook on High Pressure for 1 minute, followed by a 3 mins NPR and after that release manually the remaining pressure.
+• Close the lid, point the valve to sealed, and cook on High Pressure for 1 minute.
+Followed by a 3-minute natural pressure release (NPR), manually release the remaining pressure.

 • Preheat oven to 375 degrees F.